armory/docs-cdaas/content/en/architecture.md

 title: Armory CD-as-a-Service Architecture
 linkTitle: Architecture
 weight: 10
-description: |
+description: >
-  Learn about the key components that comprise Armory Continuous Deployment-as-a-Service and how they work together to orchestrate deployments.
+  In this high-level overview, learn how Armory Continuous Deployment-as-a-Service works and about its key components.
 ---

 {{< include "cdaas-explained-how.md" >}}